mzazon/awesome-cloud-projects/aws/iot-analytics-kinesis-flink/iot-analytics-kinesis-flink.md

    echo "✅ Lambda IAM role created: ${LAMBDA_ROLE_ARN}"
    ```

    The IAM role is now configured with precise permissions for the Lambda function's operation.
-This security foundation ensures the function can access required AWS services while maintaining strong security boundaries and audit trails for compliance requirements.
+This security foundation ensures the function can access required AWS services while maintaining strong security boundaries and audit trails for compliance requirements, following the AWS Well-Architected Framework's security pillar.

 4. **Create Lambda Function for IoT Data Processing**: